onedaythree/onedaythree/README.md

 - 👋 Hi, I’m @onedaythree
-- 👀 I’m interested in learning abouot cell phone programming, right now ios
+- 👀 I’m interested in learning about cyber security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to be sober
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on what ever you feel like teaching me
-- 📫 How to reach me ...
+- 📫 How to reach me lakeduane22@gmail.com

 <!---
 onedaythree/onedaythree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.